-Fig. 2 Lithofacies map of the Glance Conglomerate in the Santa Rita Mountains of southern Arizona (note north is to left of the two pages).
-The strike and dip of the homoclinal section allows an oblique cross-sectional view of the basin fill.
-The basin is bounded to the north by the regionally significant Sawmill Canyon fault zone, which extends southward through the Huachuca Mountains into Mexico (inset); this forms the master fault to the basin while a localized, subordinate fault zone (Gringo Gulch) bounds the basin to the south.
+Fig. 2 Lithofacies map of the Glance Conglomerate in the Santa Rita sectional view of the basin fill.
+The basin is bounded to the north by the regionally significant Sawmill Canyon fault zone, which extends southward through the Huachuca Mountains into Mexico (Fig. 1); this forms the master fault to the basin while a localized, subordinate fault zone (Gringo Gulch) bounds the basin to the south.
 A paleo-high formed by high-angle faults divides the basin into a northern sub-basin proximal to the master fault (measured sections A, B, C, ESM) and a southern sub-basin distal to the master fault (measured section D, ESM)